Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach

 The microscopic origin of this damping has been discussed in the literature in connection with a possible inhomogeneity of the Josephson couplings among different planes \cite{vandermarel_CzechJPhys96}.
 For the sake of the present discussion, the analysis of Ref.\ \cite{dordevic_Phys.Rev.Lett.03} suggests that the two-fluid model of Eq.\ \ref{eq:epsilon} gives an excellent description of the measured linear response for the doping level of the sample of Ref.\ \cite{liu_Nat.Phys.24}, that is the relevant aspect to quantitatively describe the refractive index $n(\omega)=\sqrt{\epsilon(\omega)}$ and the transmission coefficient in Eq.\ \ref{eq:trans}.
-Here we considered for $A_{\text{ext}}$ the experimental pulse spectrum of Ref.\ \cite{liu_Nat.Phys.24}.
-We modeled the dielectric function in Eq.\ \ref{eq:epsilon} by fitting the experimental data for LSCO samples at doping levels $x=0.16$ \cite{tamasaku_Phys.Rev.Lett.92} and $x=0.18$ \cite{henn_ThinSolidFilms98} at several temperatures, interpolating then the extracted values of $\omega_J$ and $\gamma$ to estimate the ones appropriate for the $x=0.17$ LSCO sample of \cite{liu_Nat.Phys.24}.
-As we can see from Fig.\ \ref{fig:tra}(b), at all temperatures the field gets strongly reshaped, with a narrowing of the peak and a shift from the (fixed) central frequency $\Omega$ of the pump towards the temperature-dependent value of $\omega_J(T)$.
-In the next section, we will discuss how this effect influences the {\em nonlinear} response of the plasmon.